Ricette di Sicilia

 - 2

-Rinse, dry and chop the peppers, courgettes and potatoes.
-Slice the onion and halve the tomatoes.
+Wash, dry, and chop the peppers, courgettes, and potatoes into pieces.
+Slice the onion and halve the cherry tomatoes.

 - 3

-Rinse the salted aubergines and pat them dry with kitchen paper.
+Rinse the aubergines and pat them dry with kitchen paper.

 - 4

-In a large non-stick frying pan, fry the potatoes in extra-virgin olive oil until golden.
-Drain and transfer to a large bowl.
+In a large non-stick frying pan, fry the potatoes in extra virgin olive oil until golden, then drain and transfer to a large bowl.

 - 5

-Continue frying the peppers, courgettes, aubergines and finally the onions, adding each batch to the bowl as it’s ready.
+Continue frying the peppers, courgettes, aubergines, and finally the onions, adding each vegetable to the bowl as itโs cooked.

 - 6

-Season with salt and pepper, then gently mix the fried vegetables together.
+Season with salt and pepper, then gently mix all the fried vegetables together.

 - 7

-Return everything to the pan with a little oil, add the halved tomatoes and torn basil leaves.
+Return everything to the pan with a drizzle of olive oil, add the halved cherry tomatoes and torn basil leaves.

 - 8

-Cook over a low heat for about 30 minutes, stirring occasionally, until the vegetables are soft and their flavours have blended.
+Simmer gently for about 30 minutes, stirring occasionally, until the vegetables are tender and the flavours have melded beautifully.

 - 9